Legal Considerations for Remote Developers Hiring: Contract Terms, IP Rights, & More

 To be on the safe side, sign a Non-Disclosure Agreement (NDA).
 The NDA is signed by both parties having access to the code/technology.
 Every employee working on your project should know about your classified areas as well as about precaution measures stipulated and demanded by the NDA.
 By signing a non-disclosure agreement, the parties agree to protect confidential information being shared by the other party.

 Rule of thumb: draw up a Non-Disclosure Agreement.
 The Agreement should state that the client reserves the property rights for all the data being shared with the IT provider.
 This data must be kept strictly confidential.
-If publicly disclosed the agreement will serve as legal grounds to claim the damage.
+If publicly disclosed, the agreement will serve as legal grounds for claiming the damage.

 7. Termination aspects